zephyrproject-rtos/zephyr/doc/develop/application/index.rst

   Kconfig fragments, and other default files are also searched for.

   See :ref:`application-kconfig` below for more information.

+* **VERSION**: A text file that contains several version information fields.
+  These fields let you manage the lifecycle of the application and automate providing the application version when signing application images.

+  See :ref:`app-version-details` for more information about this file and how to use it.

 * **main.c**: A source code file.
 Applications typically contain source files written in C, C++, or assembly language.
 The Zephyr convention is to place